openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ### User Stories

-- As an OpenShift user, I want to lower the amount of memory consumed by Prometheus in a supported way, so I can choose between different scrape profiles, e.g `full` or `operational`.
+- As an OpenShift user, I want to lower the amount of memory consumed by Prometheus in a supported way, so I can choose between different scrape profiles, e.g `full` or `minimal`.
 - As an OpenShift developer, I want a supported way to collect a subset of the metrics exported by my operator depending on the distribution.

 ### Goals